-Prerequisite: CU601 and a CGPA of 2.0 or higher unless permission is granted by the Executive Chef.
+Prerequisite: CU601 and a CGPA of 2.0 or higher unless permission is granted by the Director of Culinary Operations.

 GE111 - PROFESSIONAL COMMUNICATIONS

 The Business & Professional Communications course emphasizes the principles and practical application of effective professional communication behaviors within professional, business, and organizational contexts.
 In addition to identifying the importance of effective communication skills to the hospitality industry, communication styles and effective listening methods are addressed.